-Yet it can be challenging for our members and others to obtain outfitter-guide permits, especially for our national forests.
-We’ve heard from climbers who are guides, who belong to a regional mountain club and who work for non-profits that teach climbing that the permitting system is overly complicated and can be a barrier to accessing our public lands.
+THE PROBLEM: Yet it can be challenging for our members and others to obtain outfitter-guide permits, especially for our national forests.
+We’ve heard from climbing guides, regional mountain club members and those who work for non-profits that teach climbing that the permitting system is overly complicated and can be a barrier to accessing our public lands.

 While the US Forest Service (USFS) values facilitated recreation opportunities, it operates under an outdated recreation permitting system that makes it difficult for them to process the permits outfitter and guides need.
 With different fees, deadlines, and operating plan requirements for different agencies, the current permitting system has discouraged existing businesses from expanding and has created roadblocks for the creation of new businesses, limiting the outdoor recreation economy.